 Identifying the charitable arm of an organisation: Schools, hospitals and universities, to name a few, are made up of different legal entities not all of which can receive charitable donations.
 For example, you may wish to make a gift to the hospital that looked after you when you were ill.
 However, the hospital may comprise of its operating or trading entity that makes sure there are beds for patients and doctors to operate on them and a foundation with a fundraising purpose that receives donations which can be directed to the research, work or facilities of the hospital.
 In these cases, you should make your donation to the foundation not the operating arm of the hospital.

-Multiple charitable entities: Some charitable organisations, may be structured to service different geographic areas, for example the Royal Flying Doctor Services which is made up of seven legal entities operating around Australia.
+Multiple charitable entities: Some charitable organisations may be structured to service different geographic areas.
+For example, the Royal Flying Doctor Service is made up of seven legal entities operating around Australia.
 Each of the entities are independent, both financially and operationally, with their own Board and management.
 If you wish to benefit for example, the SA/NT branch, you need to direct your gift to the entity that is established for that purpose.

 Charity ‘no longer exists’: What happens if, at the time of your death, the charity you wish to benefit has merged with another charity to form a different legal entity, or even ceased to operate entirely?
 To avoid a gift failing in these circumstances, we recommend that your Will contains a power allowing your Executor to apply the bequest to another charity that fulfills the same purpose as the intended beneficiary.
 You may need to investigate what activities are conducted by the charity and perhaps state a purpose for which the bequest is to be applied (see below).